Mission Statement

 —Hosseini, Rasmussen, and Resnik; Accountability in Research2

-Generative artificial intelligence has manifold implications for research, for better and for worse; the ethical and legal ramifications are too numerous and complex to list here.
+Generative AI has manifold implications for research, for better and for worse; the ethical and legal ramifications are too numerous and complex to list here.
 That researchers should at the very least declare their usage of AI, however, is a simple imperative that imposes no undue strain on the research community.
 Responsible researchers already declare their usage of various tools, such as scientific instruments, data capture and management software, and programming languages.
 A declaration of the use of AI, such as that recommended by the cited organizations, is no more taxing.

 Yet, as widely adopted as policies of transparency are, they are not enforced uniformly.
 It is my contention that authors, reviewers, and editors alike should be as scrupulous in ensuring the transparent declaration of AI usage as they are for funding sources, conflicts of interest, and data availability.